miolfo/Roguengine/README.md

 # Roguengine
 Environment for creating a roguelike game for Android.
-Done to learn about libgdx.
+Done in order to learn about libgdx.